awsdocs/amazon-redshift-developer-guide/doc_source/r_GRANT.md

 Grants the specified privileges to an IAM role\.

 TO *username*   <a name="grant-to"></a>
-A clause that indicates the user receiving the privileges\.
+Indicates the user receiving the privileges\.

 TO IAM\_ROLE *iam\_role*   <a name="grant-to-iam-role"></a>
-A clause that indicates the IAM role receiving the privileges\.
+Indicates the IAM role receiving the privileges\.

 WITH GRANT OPTION   <a name="grant-with-grant"></a>
-A clause that indicates that the user receiving the privileges can in turn grant the same privileges to others\.
+Indicates that the user receiving the privileges can in turn grant the same privileges to others\.
 WITH GRANT OPTION can't be granted to a group or to PUBLIC\.

 GROUP *group\_name*   <a name="grant-group"></a>
 Grants the privileges to a user group\.